ISR International School on the Rhine to open a branch of its Kindergarten in Düsseldorf- Niederkassel

 Essential aspects of the educational philosophy currently practiced at ISR in Neuss will also be implemented at the new location.
 For instance, English will be solely taught by native speakers.
 Mr Soliman states “At this age, the children learn by playing” German lessons are also mandatory.
 Apart from the multi-lingual lessons, the ISR pre-schoolers also familiarise themselves with numbers and letters and are thus optimally and bilingually ready for primary school.

-The caregiver to child ratio is high.
+The caregiver to child ratio is low.
 A team consisting of one fully trained teacher and two teaching assistants is responsible for a group of up to 20 children.
 This enables a very individual and comprehensive care for 3-6-year-olds.
 In total, around 16 employees (including the Head of the Kindergarten) will be managing the 5 Kindergarten groups in Düsseldorf.
 In addition a nurse, a German teacher and a Music teacher will also join the team.

 To ensure optimal childcare support before and after teaching hours, the Kindergarten will be open from 07:30 am to 5:45 pm.
 In addition, bus transport will be organised to pick up students from designated meeting points, in order to ease the transportation burden of the parents.
 Catering will be provided by the well-known company Broich, prepared fresh at the location in Neuss.
-Broich has prepared a specialized nutrition plan focussing on the needs and wishes of children.
+Broich has prepared a specialized nutrition plan focussing on the needs and wishes of the children.